Pence told Trump he lacks power to challenge election results: Report | Politics

-Vice President Mike Pence has told Donald Trump that he lacked the power to challenge Vice President-elect Joe Biden’s electoral victory despite the US president's insistence that he did not, according to a media report.
+Vice President Mike Pence has told Donald Trump that he lacked the power to challenge President-elect Joe Biden’s victory in the November 3 election despite the US president's insistence that he did not, according to a media report.
 The New York Times reported on Tuesday that Pence delivered the message to Trump during his weekly lunch with the president.

-Pence is set to preside over the US Senate on Wednesday as it receives the results of the state-by-state Electoral College that determines the winner of presidential elections.
+Pence is set to preside over the US Senate on Wednesday as it receives the results of the state-by-state Electoral College that determines the winner of presidential election.
 Biden, a Democrat, beat Trump 306-232 in the Electoral College and in the popular vote by more than 7 million ballots.
-Trump, a Republicna, has not conceded the election, reiterating unverified claims that the November 3 presidential polls were rigged.
+Trump, a Republican, has not conceded the election, reiterating unverified claims that the presidential polls were rigged.

 Dozens of lawsuits by his campaign challenging election results have failed in US courts.
 “Vice President Mike Pence told President Trump on Tuesday that he did not believe he had the power to block congressional certification of Joseph R. Biden Jr.’s victory in the presidential election despite Mr Trump’s baseless insistence that he did,” the daily reported, citing unnamed people briefed on the conversation.